What to Do When You Have Been Injured By Police Misconduct

 Contact a California police misconduct lawyer

-Once you have gathered all the necessary evidence, request the services of an attorney with a proven track record in police misconduct cases.
-He or she will assess the information and inform you of all legal recourses available to you.
-Although this may seem like a daunting process, a skilled attorney will know how to handle the defenses that the defendant may raise, such as qualified immunity.
+Once you have done your best to gather the necessary evidence, request the services of a civil rights attorney with a proven track record in police misconduct cases.
+He or she can assess the information and inform you of your rights.
+Although this may seem like a daunting process, a skilled civil rights attorney will know how to handle the defenses that the defendant officer may raise, such as qualified immunity.